cesarvr/crud-nodejs/README.md

 > In this example I reduce the memory consumptions to ``80MB`` because it works well enough for development.

+#### How Data Is Stored

+For that we use [Mongoose](https://www.npmjs.com/package/mongoose) framework for more information look the [usage guide.](https://github.com/cesarvr/crud-nodejs/tree/master/model)

 #### Delete

 To remove this project: